-There's always that time of the year when you feel down and out.
-This could be attributed to a million and one factors around you.
-Interestingly, the weather and change in seasons is not an item to neglect.
+There’s always that time of the year when you feel down and out.
+This could be due to a million and one factors around you.
+Interestingly, the weather and change in seasons are not an item to neglect.
 Yes, the weather!
-Don't be shocked, spend a few minutes to find out how in this article from our friends at HigherDOSE.com; and up your mood this time.
+Does that shock you?
+Then spend a few minutes to find out how in this article from our friends at HigherDOSE.com; and up your mood this time.

-In the US it’s officially #PSL season, which means it’s time to put on cozy knits, binge watch Netflix, light a million candles, and excitedly cancel plans with friends.
+In the US, it’s officially #PSL season, which means it’s time to put on cosy knits, binge-watch Netflix, light a million candles, and excitedly cancel plans with friends.

 Even though some look to fall and winter as a time to get hygge, the novelty of the season can wear off quickly as the days get shorter and the weather gets colder, lowering our moods and affecting our health.

 People often joke about “winter blues” and Seasonal Affective Disorder, but it’s actually a diagnosable type of depression that comes on in cold weather and less sunlight (and affects 5% of Americans).

 The sun naturally releases a broad spectrum of light throughout the day to help signal our body’s many functions.

 In the morning and afternoons, we take in more blue light to release cortisol, so we have the energy to be more productive.

 In the evenings, winding down with red light and infrared is a way to prompt our melatonin production to facilitate better sleep.